Central Sydney Intensive English High School: 1867

 Following the 1866 Public Schools Act, the pre-fabricated galvanised iron buildings at Cleveland Street were demolished to be replaced by substantial buildings.
 These took 14 months to construct and have been described as Gothic Revival in architecture.

 1891

 An additional wing was added to the school in what has been described as "Moderated Romanesque Style".
 It was at this time that the City Council granted the school its own access to and use of Prince Alfred Park as a playground.

 1909

 Due to new ideas in education such as manual training and the teaching of science, the school received another building addition with specialist rooms called "shops".

 1913

 The school became an Intermediate High School for boys and girls.

 1924

 Another building was erected on the site, this time a three-storey building said to resemble an "egg-crate".
 It added a further eight new classrooms to the boys department.

 1956

-Becomes an all boy's high school.
+The school became an all boy's high school.